petersatsuse/SUMAatCSPs/README.md

 # SUMAatCSPs

-A quick decision and overview guide for SUMa at CSPs
+A quick decision and overview guide for SUSE Multi-Linux Manager (former SUSE Manager) at Cloud Service Providers (CSPs)

 Usage:
  Text its written in asciidoc and can simply used as input for DAPS https://opensuse.github.io/daps/